UweTrottmann/SeriesGuide/docs/guidelines.md

 Prefer to define table and column names using constants (like `@ColumnInfo(name = CONSTANT)`).
 This makes them safer to re-use.

+There isn't a need to handle `android.database.sqlite.SQLiteDatabaseCorruptException`.
+If an operation fails due to this, the app will crash.
+And when next started, Room will delete the corrupt database files (`androidx.room.RoomConnectionManager.SupportOpenHelperCallback` extends `androidx.sqlite.db.SupportSQLiteOpenHelper.Callback` where in `onCorruption` the file is deleted).

 ### Click listeners

 The interface class is owned by the class that owns the views that trigger the click events, for